Dorilama/byos/README.md

-# instantdb-byo-signal

-Unofficial port of [@instantdb/react](https://github.com/instantdb/instant/blob/main/client/packages/react/README.md) for bring your own signal
+# bring your own signal

-Related: [this](https://github.com/Dorilama/instantdb-vue#readme) is library that brings the sdk for vue.
+Single interface for multiple signals